-What to look for in the best mountain bike knee pads.
+Seven of very, very best mountain bike knee pads.
 Hard or soft?
 Pull-on or wrap-on?
 Which brands make the best?
-Why wear knee pads at all?
+Here's all you need to know.

-We’ve whittled down the plethora of available pads to this summation of the best mountain bike knee pads, with two striding away with top honours.
+We’ve whittled down the plethora of available pads to this summation of the best mountain bike knee pads, with a select few pairs striding away with the honours.

 Whether you like flying down steep , technical trails, or you prefer a more sedate pace, some form of knee protection while riding is a good idea.
-Even the best, or most careful riders, make mistakes and, while not all accidents end up with a trip to A&E, the last thing you want is to curtail a ride because you’ve gashed a knee open.
-We realise wearing kneepads is a personal choice, but think of them as an insurance policy for you and your mates – no one wants a trip to casualty, particularly if you’re not the one that’s injured.
+Even the best, or most careful riders, make mistakes and, while not all accidents end up with a trip to A+E, the last thing you want is to curtail a ride because you’ve gashed a knee open.
+We realise wearing knee pads is a personal choice, but think of them as an insurance policy for you and your mates – no one wants a trip to casualty.

-When buying your first set of pads you could go for a heavy duty knee/shin, which extends all the way from the knee to the ankle.
-This offers the most protection, but if you’re pedalling all day, this style of pad can get pretty hot and uncomfortable.
-For trail riding, we’d recommend a lighter weight design.
-Most still have a reinforced pad to shrug off gravel rash and small impacts, but they’re more comfortable and don’t get as clammy when you turn up the heat.
+When buying your first set of pads you could go for a heavy duty nee/shin, which extends all the way from the knee to the ankle.
+This offers the most protection, but if you’re pedaling all day, this style of pad can get pretty hot and uncomfortable.
+For trail riding, we’d recommend a lighter-weight design.
+Most still have a reinforced pad to shrug gravel rash and small impacts, but they’re more comfortable and don’t get as clammy when you turn up the heat.

 Best mountain bike knee pads